ztomer/quick_launch/README.md

 # Quick launch

+## Why?
+My workflow mostly consist of using the same applications over and over again.
+Hunting for their icon on the taskbar is bothersome and slows me down.

+## How?
 Keyboard based application shortcuts.

-Assign a hot key to launch or open specific applications or websites, no need to remember if the application was already launched.
+Assign a hot key to launch or open a specific application or website.
-Focus on tasks rather then window management.
+Focus on tasks rather than the taskbar.

-Examples:
+## Examples
-* Notion: to launch Notion, press Control+Shift+Win+A, Notion is launched and focused (if it was already running, the existing instance will be brought into focus).
+* Notion (application): to launch Notion, press Control+Shift+Win+A, Notion is launched and focused (if it was already running, the existing instance will be brought into focus).
 Pressing Control+Shift+Win+A again will minimize the Notion window.
-* Gmail: to read email, press Control+Shift+Win+G. Gmail is launched in a window.
+* Gmail (website): to read email, press Control+Shift+Win+G. Gmail is launched in a window.
 Press Control+Shoft+Win+A again to minimize the window.

 Uses AutoHotKey and copy-pastes from across the web.

 Public domain

-Notes:
+## Notes

 * Use quick_launch.ahk, the other file is for reference
 * There's no GUI, you'd probably want and need to edit the script for your own needs